As part of the continuing effort to advance the MCC study abroad goal of providing

 There are many ways to consider keeping the cost of the program down.

-- The first is to recruit 10 to 15 students to go on the trip.
-Group rates are typically
+- The first is to recruit the maximum number (10) students to go on the trip.
+Group

 - Combine your program with another teacher/university.

 - grants and/or have fundraisers to support your program.

 No. The study abroad coordinator will help to smooth the process for you.
 There